Task & Workflow Engine¶

 TASK_COMPLETED (task finished successfully), TASK_FAILED (task failed or

-cancelled), COMPLETED (control node processed).
+COMPLETED (control node processed).

-Condition evaluator (condition_eval.py): Safe, minimal string evaluator
+Condition evaluator (condition_eval.py): Safe string evaluator

 (no eval()/exec()).
 Supports boolean literals (true/false), context

-key lookup (truthy check), equality (key == value), and inequality
+key lookup (truthy check), equality (key == value), inequality

 Persistence: WorkflowExecutionRepository with SQLite implementation.